ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 For more information on this read the section `Execution Order of Filters` under `History` section.

 > **Note**: Execution of interceptors does not dependent on the existence of the end service i.e. the interceptors are executed in the relevant order even though the end service does not exist.

+> **Note**: When the interceptors are engaged in both Listener and Service levels, the Listener level RequestInterceptors will be executed prior to the Service level RequestInterceptors and the Listener level ResponseInterceptors will be executed after the Service level ResponseInterceptors.

 #### Service Annotations
 Service annotations could include security validations related to the service.
 These security validations are only executed after executing all the request interceptors.
 In other words security validations are implemented as the last interceptor in the pipeline.
 The same applies for other service level or resource level annotations.